Another area where Canada leaves the US for dead

 There are some issues with the program, but for most patients the system works extremely well.

 All the Canadian health care programs are known as single-payer systems.
 Medical services are paid for by a government administered health care program and not individual patients.
 Governments raise money to support these programs through taxation.
+If you want to hire someone for hospital price transparency, then you can check it out here!

 The cost of providing services, specifically treatments that now require expensive technology or complicated procedures have put a strain on government finances.
 The pricing for medical procedures and services is negotiated with professional colleges and associations on a regular basis.
 This does control the cost of services to some degree.